azhao1981/system-design-primer/README.md

 ### Disadvantage(s): cache

-* Need to maintain consistency between caches and the source of truth such as the database through [cache invalidation](https://en.wikipedia.org/wiki/Cache_algorithms).
+* Need to maintain consistency(一致性) between caches and the source of truth such as the database through [cache invalidation](https://en.wikipedia.org/wiki/Cache_algorithms).
 * Need to make application changes such as adding Redis or memcached.
-* Cache invalidation is a difficult problem, there is additional complexity associated with when to update the cache.
+* Cache invalidation(失效) is a difficult problem, there is additional complexity associated with when to update the cache.

 ### Source(s) and further reading